 Consider taking natural sleep supplements, eating foods/drinks that can improve your sleep (glass of milk, casein protein, cottage cheese etc), and avoid electrical devices for 30 minutes before bed.
 If you’ve had a terrible night, then try to get a power nap at lunch time.

 Take a high caffeine pill or a black coffee and then set your alarm for half an hour.
 Go to sleep (the caffeine will take 30 minutes to work) and when you wake up you will feel refreshed.
+Making sure you get your coffee fix everyday is also very important, many people talk about making the perfect coffee, Kimbo Coffee offers classes to become a barista, so you can make the perfect coffee in no time.

 Tip #2.
 Create a morning routine